 The Macomb-Oakland Regional Center Inc. (MORC) is the premier resource for providing services and supports for individuals with developmental disabilities in southeast Michigan.

-Up to 1,200 caregivers from Macomb, Oakland, Wayne, St. Clair, Genesee and Lapeer counties are expected to attend what will once again be the Detroit area’s biggest caregiver appreciation day and fashion show of the year.
-The 31st Annual MORC Caregiver Appreciation Day, will be on Thursday, May 16, from 9:30 a.m. to 1:30 p.m. at the Palazzo Grande Banquet Center, 54660 Van Dyke Avenue.
+Up to 1,200 caregivers from Macomb, Oakland, Wayne, St. Clair, Genesee and Lapeer counties are expected to attend what will once again be the Detroit area’s biggest caregiver appreciation day and the biggest fashion show of the year.
+The 33rd Annual MORC Caregiver Appreciation Day, expected to be a sell-out, will be on Thursday, May 14, 9:30 a.m. to 1:30 p.m., at the Palazzo Grande Banquet Center, 54660 Van Dyke Avenue, in Shelby Township.